orcwg/orcwg/cyber-resilience-sig/minutes/2025-05-12-mom-cyber-resilience-sig.md

 #### ETSI update

-* 18 work items
+* About 18 work items
-* 9 of which are still in the process of being turned into actual work items
+* About half of which are still in the process of being turned into actual work items
 * Might be grouped in a number of larger groups (4-5: e.g. operating systems will include bootloaders, etc.)
 * Inken representing Debian
   * Operating Systems
   * Boot Loader
   * etc.
-* Other person representing Zen project focused on Hypervisors
+* Gabriel representing XCP-ng (Xen) project focused on Hypervisors
-* Waiting for names of rapporteurs
+* Waiting for names of most rapporteurs
-* One group of open source maintainers have won on a contract
+* One group of open source consultants have won on a rapporteur contract
 * Simon has stood for vice-chair of EUSR
-  * No chair
+  * Oner candidate for each seat (Chair, 2x Vice Chair)
-  * Only spec so far: public key consumption
+  * Most advanced WI at present: PKI
   * Looking for folks who are familiar with the network stack to get involved

 #### CEN/CENELEC PT3